apify/crawlee/website/blog/2024/07-05-launching-crawlee-python/index.md

 With such contributions, we’re excited and looking forward to building an amazing library for the Python community.

-[Join our Discord community](https://apify.com/discord) with nearly 8,000 web scraping developers, where our team would be happy to help you with any problems or discuss any use case for Crawlee Python.
+[Join our Discord community](https://apify.com/discord) with nearly 8,000 web scraping developers, where our team would be happy to help you with any problems or discuss any use case for Crawlee for Python.